transreductionist/documents.io/README.md

 The best programs are written so that computing machines can perform them quickly and so that human beings can understand them clearly.
 A programmer is ideally an essayist who works with traditional aesthetic and literary forms as well as mathematical concepts, to communicate the way that an algorithm works and to convince a reader that the results will be correct.

--Donald Knuth
+―Donald Knuth

 ---

 Remember then: there is only one time that is important – now!
 It is the most important time because it is the only time when we have any power.
 The most necessary person is the one with whom you are, for no man knows whether he will ever have dealings with anyone else: and the most important affair is to do that person good, because for that purpose alone was man sent into this life.

--Tolstoy
+―Tolstoy

 ---

 There are very few people who are going to look into the mirror and say, 'That person I see is a savage monster;' instead, they make up some construction that justifies what they do.

--Noam Chomsky
+―Noam Chomsky

 ---
 Knowledge is not for knowing: knowledge is for cutting.